harshasrinivas/swift-simplified/readme.txt

 3. Displays output on both client and server windows
 4. Coding Standard - PEP8
 5. Automation for Client and Server side
+6. Display file content on download command
+7. Add and Remove disks
+8. Original and backup auto-retrieval